|Clemson University||Text Only||Phonebook||MyCLE||Webmail||

 Arugula, Basil, Beets, Bok Choy, Broccoli, Butternut Squash, Cabbage, Cantaloupe, Carrots, Cauliflower, Cilantro, Collards, Corn, Cucumber, Cut Flower Assortment, Dill, Eggplant, Elephant Garlic, Garlic, Green Beans, Green Onions, Honey, Kale, Kohlrabi, Lettuce, Mint, Mustard Greens, Okra, Peppers, Radishes, Spinach, Sweet Potatoes, Swiss Chard, Sugar Snap Peas, Summer Squash, Tomatoes, Turnips, Turnip Greens, Watermelon, Yellow Wax Beans, Zucchini

-Sometimes we will include a newsletter, recipes or other information to members keep you up to date on CSA activities and programs and provide guidance on preparing vegetables.
+Sometimes we will include other information to members keep you up to date on CSA activities and programs and provide guidance on preparing vegetables.

 Here you can see examples of full and small family shares from early fall.

 Peppers – .5 lb